 MEDWAY YOUTH BASEBALL

-The Medway Youth Baseball Tondorf Tournament consists of four age divisions 9 – 12.
+The Medway Youth Baseball Tondorf Season consists of four age divisions 9 – 12.
 The age parameters are:

 Players are allowed to play “up” to a division but are not allowed to play “down”.

-The 2019 tournament communities include: Ashland, Bellingham, Dover-Sherborn, Hopedale, Hopkinton, Holliston, Millis and Medway.
+The 2020 Season communities include: Ashland, Dover-Sherborn, Hopedale, Hopkinton, Holliston, Millis and Medway.

 Each participating community must register a team in each age division.
 An exception may be granted in extenuating circumstances.

 In order to be eligible to play for a town, a player must:

 Each game during the season schedule shall consist of 6 innings.
 No extra innings will be played.
 During the playoffs, if a game is tied at the end of 6 innings, the teams will play until there is a winner.